Georgia Blitz Gas Can Explosion Lawsuits – GA Residents Injured by Blitz Gas Cans are Entitled to Seek Compensation

 Businesses are legally obligated to place visible warning labels on products that are known to pose a potential threat to the public.
 Blitz did not add a warning label to its product.
 Technically, the company was not obligated to do so since they are responsible for the injury causing defects.
 There have been many Blitz gas can explosion lawsuits filed claiming that Blitz displayed gross negligence in manufacturing products that could potentially kill.

 If you or someone you love is a victim of a Blitz gas can explosion, contact an attorney that handles Blitz gas can explosion lawsuits.
 The attorney will inform you of your rights.
 You or your loved one may be eligible to receive compensation.
 Blitz has already been found responsible for the negligent production and sale of the potential lethal gas cans to the public.
-Please contact the Georgia Injury Attorney Group to get help finding the right attorney to assist you with your case.
+Please contact Attorney Group for Georgia to get help finding the right attorney to assist you with your case.